Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The Companies Act No. M/6 of 1965 (as amended in 2016) defines the accounting, auditing, and financial reporting requirements in the Kingdom of Saudi Arabia.
-Certified Public Accountants (CPA) Regulation No. M12 of 1991 stipulates that the Saudi Organization for Certified Public Accountants (SOCPA) is the accounting and auditing standard-setter under the supervision of the Ministry of Commerce for all companies.
+The Companies Act No. M/6 of 1965 (as amended in 2015 and 2022) defines the accounting, auditing, and financial reporting requirements in the Kingdom of Saudi Arabia.
+Certified Public Accountants (CPA) Regulation No. M12 of 1991 and The Saudi Organization for Chartered and Professional Accountants Ordinance No. 416 of 2021 stipulates that the Saudi Organization for Chartered and Professional Accountants (SOCPA) and SOCPA is the accounting and auditing standard-setter under the supervision of the Ministry of Commerce.

 Accounting Framework

-Public interest entities (PIEs) in Saudi Arabia are defined as banks and insurance companies, while all other entities are considered non-PIEs.
-PIEs are required to use SOCPA-endorsed IFRS, in line with the Companies Act No. M/6 of 1965 (as amended in 2016), the SAMA Banking Control Law of 2008, and SAMA’s By-Laws.
+Public interest entities (PIEs) in Saudi Arabia are listed entities which comprise joint stock companies, limited liability companies, and brokerages (IESBA Public Interest Entity Database, April 2023).
+PIEs are required to use SOCPA-endorsed IFRS, in line with the Companies Act No. M/6 of 1965 (as amended in 2015 and 2022), the SAMA Banking Control Law of1966, and SAMA’s By-Laws.

 The ‘endorsed’ standards are IFRS as issued by the IASB in addition to requirements and disclosures added to some standards by SOCPA.
 The ‘other standards and pronouncements’ are those standards and technical releases that are endorsed by SOCPA for matters not covered by IFRS such as the subject of Zakat (religious tax/obligation).